mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ARX are space-going creatures that resemble asteroids from a distance.
 Most are roughly shaped like a rugby ball, with protrusions and contours that resemble natural features of an asteroid.
-Most are less than 30 metres long on their main axis and 15-20 metres wide but larger individuals are rumored to exist.
+Most are less than 30 meters long on their main axis and 15-20 meters wide but larger individuals are rumored to exist.
 Their life cycle is something of a mystery but it seems that ARX absorb energy from stellar radiation and particles of matter drifting in space.
 How they reproduce is entirely unknown; indeed hard